Aechmea smithiorum

-Aechmea smithiorum is a plant species in the genus Aechmea.
-It is a medium-sized bromeliad with broad green leaves and a striking white rosette.

-Aechmea smithiorum is a rare bromeliad that grows as an epiphyte and sometime terrestrially.
+Aechmea smithiorum is a species of flowering plant in the bromeliad family, Bromeliaceae.
+It is a rare medium-sized bromeliad with broad green leaves and a striking white rosette.
+It grows as an epiphyte and sometime terrestrially.
 It is indigenous to seasonal forest and lower montane rainforests of the Lesser Antilles: Montserrat, Guadeloupe, Dominica, Martinique, St. Lucia, St. Vincent, Grenada.